Impact of Adversarial Training on Robustness and Generalizability of Language Models: Introduction

 Adversarial training is a pragmatic approach to attain both generalizability and robustness.
 The idea is straightforward.
 For a given model $M$, generate adversarial samples that target $M$ and then use the samples to incrementally re-train the model.
 This can be done either at the pre-training or the fine-tuning stage \citep{liu2020adversarial}.

 Adversarial samples can be generated both in the input space and in the embedding space.
 The original work on the creation of adversarial samples for computer vision was in the input space.
 For example, the fast gradient sign method (FGSM)~\citep{goodfellow2014explaining} that perturbs a data point $x$ along the direction of the sign gradient of the loss function with respect to the input is an example of a perturbation in the input space.
-However, due to the discrete nature of text, natural language inputs cannot be perturbed meaningfully.
-For example, if the aim is to create a small perturbation of the word ``robust'' the choice is to replace a single letter in the word or replace the word by a near synonym.
-In both cases, the perturbations seem adhoc and not principled enough to {\em increase} the loss function.
-Thus in language settings, perturbations performed in the embedding space seem more appropriate.
+In the context of natural language inputs, perturbing text is challenging due to its discrete nature.
+Unlike continuous data, there is no systematical way to guarantee an increase in the loss function when perturbing text.
+For instance, if we aim to make a small modification to the word ``robust'' we can choose to replace a single letter within the word or substitute it with a near synonym.
+However, both of these perturbations may seem ad-hoc and not sufficiently principled to intentionally {\em increase} the loss function.
+Therefore, in language settings, it is often more appropriate to perform perturbations in the embedding space, where continuous representations can be manipulated in a more structured manner.

-Furthermore, despite widespread use of adversarial training to increase the robustness of models, it is not clear what their impact is on downstream tasks beyond model's overall accuracy.
-For example, deeper analysis of language models have shown that different parts of the network are responsible for different parts of speech~\citep{belinkov:2017:acl,conneau2018you,liu-etal-2019-linguistic}.
+Furthermore, despite the widespread use of adversarial training to increase the robustness of models, it is not clear what their impact is on downstream tasks beyond the model's overall accuracy.
+For example, a deeper analysis of language models has shown that different parts of the network are responsible for different parts of speech~\citep{belinkov:2017:acl,conneau2018you,liu-etal-2019-linguistic,dalvi2022discovering,durrani-etal-2020-analyzing}.
 In this regard, the change in the network due to adversarial training has not yet been investigated.